roncewind/PersonalNames/README-senzing.md

 SET ivfflat.probes = 10;
 ```

-- Creating a new table and configuration for Peronal name embeddings:
+- Creating a new table and configuration for Peronal name embeddings
+- The table name will be used as the FTYPE_CODE in the Senzing configuration below.

 ```
 CREATE TABLE NAME_EMBEDDING (LIB_FEAT_ID BIGINT NOT NULL, EMBEDDING VECTOR(512), PRIMARY KEY(LIB_FEAT_ID));